-An average of 20,000 Smart Contracts is created every day.
+An average of 20,000 Smart Contracts are created every day.
 Over 3 Million Smart Contracts were created in November and December 2018 alone!
 A report shows that 60% of all Ethereum contracts have never been interacted with, less than 10% of all created contracts are unique, and less than 1% of the contracts have the source code available.
 Another report shows that over 25% of all Smart Contracts created have some kind of bug 😱.
 Today, we’ll mention a couple of things which can help you build better Smart Contracts!

 K.I.S.S.
 Principle (Keep It Simple, Stupid)

 The KISS principle is well-known when designing a system.
 Keeping things simple decreases the likelihood of errors.
 So make your logical flow simple when designing a Smart Contract, so you will end up with a clean & tidy code.